-While it’s less easy for a woman to achieve an orgasm during sex than it is for a man to climax, it’s still possible.
+While it’s less comfortable for a woman to achieve an orgasm during sex than it is for a man to climax, it’s still possible.
 The woman can learn techniques to ensure she is receptive to having an orgasm, while her man can learn how to make sure her experience is all that she hopes for.

 Remember these pointers for the best likelihood of making a woman orgasm.

-Orgasm is a mind thing
+Orgasm is a mind thing.

 Related reading: 7 tips for women who are trying sex for the first time

 Inability to reach orgasm is widespread amongst women.
 Probably it is the result of age-old sexual repression of women, forced by religious and cultural beliefs.
 It either stems from your profound rejection of your sexuality, or as a result of a moralistic upbringing.
 At times, there is an organic (physical) problem that prevents a woman from reaching orgasm.
 This would more likely cause a problem with the actual act of intercourse, which might be painful or even difficult to perform.
 Certain medications and large quantities of alcohol might affect your drive for sex and as a result, make orgasm more difficult to achieve.
 Some women have never experienced an orgasm, but with some guidance, most of them can learn to achieve an orgasm.

 Click here to read: How to get into the mood for my husband.

 Related reading: 5 reasons why every man must ‘help’ his woman to an orgasm